 How Long Does Heroin Stay in Your System?

-Heroin is a commonly abused opiate that has no medical purpose.
-If you have been abusing this drug – or know someone who does – having a better understanding of how heroin functions in the body can help you make appropriate decisions about recovery.
+Heroin is a commonly abused opiate drug.
+It is an illicit narcotic, and a Schedule I drug – meaning that it has no recognized medical use.
+If you have been abusing this drug – or know someone who does – having a better understanding of how heroin functions in the body can help to inform your decisions about recovery.

-And if you have a loved one who is abusing heroin, understanding the various factors that determine how long heroin is detectable in the body can help you overcome challenges pertaining to drug testing conducted privately, by a rehab facility or by the justice system.
+Furthermore, if you are concerned that a loved one may be abusing heroin, understanding the various factors that determine the length of time that heroin remains in the body can help you overcome the inherent challenges of detecting the drug via screening or other testing conducted privately, by a rehab facility or by the justice system.

 How Long Does Heroin Last in the Body?

-While heroin’s actions can last 4-5 hours after the last heroin dose, heroin’s half-life is estimated to be roughly 30 minutes long.1 In other words, the concentration of heroin in the blood is generally reduced to half of its original value 30 minutes after consumption.
+While heroin’s effects can persist for 4-5 hours after the last heroin dose, heroin’s half-life is estimated to be roughly 30 minutes long.1 In other words, the concentration of heroin in the blood is generally reduced to half of its original value only 30 minutes after consumption.

-That being said, the following factors can also play a role in how long the drug lasts in an individual’s body:
+That being said, the following factors can also play a role in how long the drug lingers in an individual’s body:

 - The heroin user’s height and weight.
 The size of a person partially determines how much drug consumption needs to occur before that individual gets high.
 It also determines how long the drug will be detectable in the person’s system.
 Smaller individuals may find that the drug remains in their body for longer periods of time.

 - The speed of an individual’s metabolism.
-Individuals with faster metabolisms who exercise heavily will find that heroin that is detectable by drug testing leaves the body much faster.
+An individual with a relative fast metabolism – such as someone who exercises heavily and regularly – may find that traces of detectable heroin diminish much faster following the last time it was used.
 This is because the body is able to detoxify itself of any toxins at a faster pace.

 Detecting Heroin Through Drug Testing

-If you suspect that your loved one is using heroin, it may be essential to carefully time the drug test – or to choose one of the more accurate testing methods – if you want a truthful result.
+If you suspect that your loved one is using heroin, it may be essential to carefully time the drug test – or to choose one of the more accurate testing methods – if you want an accurate result.

 Heroin Testing Options